cbrierleyJD/git-essential-training-5988161/Example02.md

-This is some more content
+This is some more content, updated again!